 Having gone through face to face interview, you feel good that everything went well.
 Probably you might be having a second session when the finalization is done.
 When the technical aspects of the job profile are being completed, the next person of the organization that you will face is the hiring manager.
 The hiring manager is to bring out the expectations of salary factor that you are looking forward to for this job.
-He/she poses this questions, “So, what is your expected salary? or “What is your salary expectations?””
+He/she poses these questions, “So, what is your expected salary?” or “What is your salary expectations?”
 Whether you have or haven’t been exposed to this, you need to trade on this carefully so as not to jeopardise your selection.

-For job seekers it’s essential to be aware of the market trends and get to know how the job demands and how much are they paid.
+For job seekers, it’s essential to be aware of the market trends and get to know how the job demands and how much are they paid.
 There are many ways to answer this questions that depends on the way it is put out.
 Let’s review some of the tips given.

 20 Tips to Answer “Minimum Salary Requirement” Question: